hugogirard/APIMLegacySoap/docs/APIM-POLICIES.md

 # Azure API Management Policies Explained

-This document provides a detailed explanation of the Azure API Management (APIM) policies used in this solution and how they enable intelligent routing and WSDL serving.
+This document provides a detailed explanation of the Azure API Management (APIM) policies used in this solution and how they enable the **passthrough gateway pattern** with intelligent routing.

-## Overview
+## Problem & Solution Overview

+### The Challenge

+When importing SOAP services into Azure API Management, WSDLs containing **external schema references** can be problematic:
+- Schema flattening is often required but can be complex and error-prone
+- Multi-file WSDL definitions (WSDL with separate XSD files) may not import correctly
+- Legacy SOAP services may have complex schema dependencies

+### The Solution: APIM Passthrough with External WSDL Storage

+This solution implements a **passthrough gateway pattern** that avoids WSDL import complexity:

+1. **Store WSDL externally** in Azure Blob Storage (pre-flattened or complete with all schemas)
+2. **APIM serves WSDL dynamically** when clients request `?wsdl` (retrieves from blob storage)
+3. **APIM passes through SOAP operations** directly to the backend service (on-premises, Azure, or any endpoint)
+4. **Additional policies can be layered** on top of the passthrough (rate limiting, auth, transformation, etc.)

+### Key Capabilities

-The APIM policies in this solution provide two key capabilities:
+The APIM policies in this solution provide:

-1. **Dynamic WSDL Serving**: Fetches WSDL from Azure Blob Storage using Managed Identity
+1. **Dynamic WSDL Serving**: Fetches WSDL from Azure Blob Storage using Managed Identity (workaround for import issues)
-2. **SOAP Request Passthrough**: Routes SOAP requests to the backend WCF service
+2. **SOAP Request Passthrough**: Routes SOAP operations directly to the backend service without modification
+3. **Extensibility**: Foundation for adding additional policies without backend changes

 ## Policy File Location